FAMILY MEDIATION

 However, sometimes contact is essential to come to post separation / divorce agreements, and to ensure any children are put at the forefront of any decision making.

 I can provide mediation that will help you communicate in a safe space, and come to agreements that will help pave the way for the future ahead.
-I come with empathy, understanding, and a desire to seek the best possible outcome for all.
+I come with empathy, understanding, and a desire to facilitate the best possible outcome for all.

 CALM